Healthy skin - it’s what’s happening on the inside that matters

 - Increasing fluid intake - flushing the liver and subsequent toxins with filtered or distilled water

 - Exercise - literally getting oxygen into the blood and encouraging it to flow through the body

 - Meditation, yoga/pilates, mindfulness activity to bring about calm and reduce stress

-- Taking natural probiotics (kombucha, kefir, yoghurt, pickles), especially if you’re administered antibiotics (remember to consult your GP)
+- Taking natural pre and probiotics (kombucha, kefir, yoghurt, pickles), especially if you’re administered antibiotics (remember to consult your GP)